top of page

 Black Dragon Wash

-On the right side of the boulder you'll find the depictions below.
-Two figures, one man and one woman, can be seen above a kokopelli, a fertility deity that is usually depicted as a humpbacked flute player.
-These are easy to locate and can be seen from the road.
+On the right side of the boulder, you'll discover the depictions below.
+Above a kokopelli—a fertility deity typically portrayed as a humpbacked flute player—you'll see two figures, one male and one female.
+These figures are easy to spot and visible from the road.

 Black Dragon Wash rock art

-I didn't find any other rock art in the area, but there is likely more.
-When you're done simply retrace your steps back to wherever you parked.
-If you plan on continuing westbound along I-70 from Black Dragon Wash, just head back to the gate that you passed through and hop back on the highway.
-If you plan on heading east, you'll want to drive back to the wash that you crossed on your way in and make a right into the wash.
-Drive through the wash, under the overpass, and on the other side you'll find a short dirt road leading up to the eastbound lanes.
+Once you're finished exploring, simply retrace your steps back to your parking spot.
+If you intend to continue westbound along I-70 from Black Dragon Wash, return to the gate you passed through and rejoin the highway.
+However, if you're heading east, you'll need to drive back to the wash you crossed earlier and turn right into the wash.
+Drive through the wash, under the overpass, and on the other side, you'll find a short dirt road leading to the eastbound lanes.
 The photo below was taken on the eastbound side of the highway after passing through the wash and under the overpass.

 Black Dragon Wash